Sonia-Okobi/Dashboard-Nupat/README.md

 ## Difficulties

-The challenge I ran into was trying to fix the font weight on my buttons.
+The challenge I ran into was trying to get my fonts to work.